juampiq6/splittymate/README.md

 ```bash
 base64 -d -i .env.base64 > .env
 ```

+### Continuous Integration/Deployment

+The project uses GitHub Actions for continuous integration and deployment.
+The workflow is triggered on pushes to the `prod` branch and performs the following steps:

+1. **Environment Setup**
+   - Decodes the base64-encoded `.env` file from GitHub Secrets
+   - Sets up Flutter with caching for faster builds

+2. **Build Process**
+   - Installs project dependencies
+   - Builds an Android App Bundle (AAB) in release mode

+3. **Deployment**
+   - Uploads the AAB as a GitHub artifact
+   - Distributes the app to internal testers via Firebase App Distribution

+To set up the workflow for your own deployment:

+1. Add the following secrets to your GitHub repository:
+   - `ENV_BASE64`: Your base64-encoded `.env` file
+   - `FIREBASE_APP_ID`: Your Firebase App ID
+   - `FIREBASE_SERVICE_ACCOUNT`: Your Firebase service account credentials as a raw JSON file

+2. Ensure your Firebase project and your Google Play Console project is properly configured for app distribution

+The workflow file is located at `.github/workflows/build_publish_artifact.yml` and can be customized as needed.

 ## Contributing
 We welcome contributions!
 Please feel free to submit pull requests or open issues to help improve SplittyMate.